 Kevin James Bywater

-I would like to explore an important subject with you: worship.
-I beg your patience as this is a longish post.
+I would like to explore an important subject with you: the worship of God.
+I beg your patience as this is a long post.
 The inquiry deserves careful and sustained attention.
-My thoughts are informed but somewhat exploratory.
+My thoughts are informed yet remain exploratory.
 So, with your permission, and with your patience, join me as we explore a very controversial subject.

 Do Mormons and Christians worship the same God?
 How about Muslims and Christians?
 These questions occupy time in the minds of many just now.